jkjung-avt/jkjung-avt.github.io/_posts/2019-07-12-tfrecords-for-keras.md

 # Reading TFRecords and creating randomly shuffled data while training

-   To be more precise, we would want to parallelize (with multi-processing) reading data from TFRecords files, randomize the data, and do data augmentation efficiently.
+   To be more precise, we would want to parallelize reading data from TFRecords files, randomize the data, and do data augmentation efficiently.
 TensorFlow's [Data Input Pipeline Performance](https://www.tensorflow.org/guide/performance/datasets#input_pipeline_structure) documentation roughly describes how to do this.
 However, I found the code samples in that document a little bit confusing.

    After some research, I found [mrry's suggestion on GitHub](https://github.com/tensorflow/tensorflow/issues/14857) most helpful of achieving what I'd like to do.
 I ended up doing the following: